 It’s also about cultivating healthy eating habits like keeping regular meal and snack times.
 Here are 5 ways parents can help their kids mind their portions.

 My Healthy Plate is for both adults and toddlers.
 Fill plates with 1/4 plate brown rice, 1/4 plate meat/others, and 1/2 plate fruit and veggies.
-Use a child-sized plate so the serving sizes and amount of food are proportionately smaller.
+Use a child-sized plate (8 inch in diameter) so the serving sizes and amount of food are proportionately smaller.

 An additional benefit of using My Healthy Plate is that it ensures your child gets nutrients from all the various food groups.